DevBhuyan/DevBhuyan/README.md

 <p align="center">
     Hi there! 👋 I'm Dev Bhuyan, a Machine Learning Engineer.
 I love to build Intelligent Machines.
-I can help you translate an idea into a live deployed service.
+I can help you translate an idea into a deployed microservice.
 Welcome to my GitHub profile!
 </p>

 <h2 align="center">Tech Stack 🚀</h2>